 Their training not only involves the diagnosis and treatment of various diseases, but also the reconstruction following the necessary treatment.
-Dr. Thoman has received unique training in the area of head and neck pathology.
-His training and experience encompasses the treatment of diseases that are commonly seen by Oral and Maxillofacial Surgeons.
-In addition, Dr. Thoman has received extensive training with board certified Otolaryngologists.
-This unique exposure to these two disciplines involved in treatment of head and neck pathology allows Dr. Thoman to confidently treat simple to complex diseases while maximizing the patient’s function and facial appearance.
+Drs.
+Thoman and Kofford have received unique training in the area of head and neck pathology.
+Their training and experience encompass the treatment of diseases that are commonly seen by Oral and Maxillofacial Surgeons.
+In addition, Dr. Thoman and Dr. Kofford have received extensive training with board-certified Otolaryngologists.
+This unique exposure to these two disciplines involved in the treatment of head and neck pathology allow the doctors to confidently treat simple to complex diseases while maximizing the patient’s function and facial appearance.

 BMP - Bone Morphogenic Protein

 We as surgeons are always looking at ways of rebuilding missing architecture while minimizing the discomfort and morbidity for the patient.
 One of the newer technologies available in that quest is the use of rhBMP or recombinant human Bone Morphogenic Protein.
 Bone Morphogenic Protein is a key natural protein embedded in the bone that directs the body’s process in repairing damaged or broken bones.
 When this protein becomes exposed through a fracture of the bone or surgical removal of the bone, it strongly stimulates the bone repair process.